Dunrovin | Christian Brothers Retreat Center

 Dunrovin youth programs continue to be supported through the donations of people who believe that faith-based retreats draw our young people to Christ.

 *St. John Baptist de La Salle founded the De La Salle Christian Brothers in France in 1681.
 His objective was to provide free education for poor children.
-His Brothers and schools are grounded in a spirit of faith and zeal, always remembering that “We are in the holy presence of God.”
+His Brothers and Lasallian Partners are grounded in a spirit of faith and zeal, always remembering that “We are in the holy presence of God.”